What is a National Park?

 Nanda Devi National Park

-Best time to visit the park is between the months of April to October and June to August.
+The Best time to visit the national park is from May to October.

 Navegaon National Park

-This park also witnessed a flock of beautiful migratory birds that visit the lake every winter.
+This park also witnessed a flock of beautiful migratory birds that visit Navegaon lake every winter.

-The perfect time to visit the Navegaon National Park is in the months of April to May for wildlife lovers and for bird watching can visit the park from October to June.
+The perfect time to visit the Navegaon National Park is in the months of April to May for wildlife spotting and for bird lovers, bird watching can be done between October to March.

 Neora Valley National Park